-Instead of relaxing and enjoying the view, or heading to explore the beach, I was running around to all the bedrooms, taking it upon myself to help figure out where everyone should sleep, especially the family that had brought their young son.
-I had this nagging worry that no one had starting to cook the dry beans that we had bought for dinner, and you know how long beans take to cook!!
+Instead of relaxing and enjoying the view or heading to explore the beach, I was running around to all the bedrooms, taking it upon myself to help figure out where everyone should sleep, especially the family that had brought their young son.
+I had this nagging worry that no one had started to cook the dry beans that we had bought for dinner— and you know how long beans take to cook!!
 I ran to start simmering the beans, and then set about unpacking and settling into my room.
 I was in full-on-mom mode, even though no one there needed to be mothered—especially not by me.
 And then I burned the beans.

-Appalled and embarrassed that I had burned dinner, I retreated to my bedroom for a little naval gazing.
+Appalled and embarrassed that I had burned dinner, I retreated to my bedroom for a little navel gazing.
 When had I become this person?
 Was I even capable of enjoying this amazing vacation?
 Had motherhood turned me into a micro-managing freak?

 Happily, a good night's sleep and a little time at the beach transformed me from Mom with a capital M into a real person.
 In a few more days, I was not only a person, I was Whitney.
 I laughed out loud at my book ("Good Omens" by Terri Pratchett and Neil Gaiman), quoting annoyingly from it to anyone in the vicinity.
 I woke up early to read my scriptures and write in my journal by the pool.
 I hiked, explored, and frolicked in the waves.